kevinbazira/algori-blogger/readme.txt

 == Changelog ==

+= 1.1.0 - Feb 06 2019 =
+* Updated style-rtl.css to match style.css
+* Added index.php page-title wrapper to show on !is_front_page()
+* Fixed page.php and archive.php page-title wrapper to show on !is_front_page()
+* Updated POT file in languages folder

 = 1.0.9 - Jan 25 2019 =
 * Added theme support for Gutenberg to functions.php
-* Added front-end Gutenberg block styles to styles.css
+* Added front-end Gutenberg block styles to styles.css and style-rtl.css
 * Added back-end Gutenberg block styles to editor-styles.css
 * Changed line-height from 25px to 1.8 in both styles.css and editor-styles.css
 * Added copyright information in readme